TV Cidade Verde: History

-On March 17, the building that houses the retransmission equipment for TV Cidade Verde in Pedro II was invaded by vandals and the reception and distribution equipment for the open TV signal in the city was stolen, taking other devices such as fans.
+On 17 March, the building housing the retransmission equipment for TV Cidade Verde in Pedro II was invaded by vandals.
+The reception and distribution equipment for the open TV signal in the city was stolen, along with other devices such as electric fans.

-On May 10, the station debuted the weekly program Feito em Casa, which highlights the field of music, poetry and local culture, being shown on Sundays at 10 am, with professor Cineas Santos as presenter.
+On 10 May, the station debuted the weekly program Feito em Casa, which highlights music, poetry, and local culture.
+It is shown on Sundays at 10:00 am, with professor Cineas Santos as presenter.

-On August 16, the station celebrated Teresina's 157th anniversary, with the Teresina é Show caravan, which lasted the entire week before the anniversary and toured the entire capital, ending with a special program broadcast to the I live in Atlantic City.
-During the two hours of the program, presenters Nadja Rodrigues, Amadeu Campos, Virginia Fabris, Laércio Andrade and César Filho took turns showing special programs and reports for Teresina's anniversary.
-Special programs during Teresina's birthday have already become a tradition on the station.
+On 16 August, the station celebrated Teresina's 157th anniversary with the Teresina é Show caravan, which lasted the entire week before the anniversary and toured the capital, ending with a special program broadcast live from Atlantic City.
+During the two hours of the program, presenters Nadja Rodrigues, Amadeu Campos, Virginia Fabris, Laércio Andrade, and César Filho took turns showing special programs and reports for Teresina's anniversary.
+Special programs during Teresina's birthday have become a tradition on the station.

-On October 15, in celebration of the 20th anniversary of the Piauí Que Trabalha program, the broadcaster launched the event "Fórum Piauí que Trabalha" which had a program focused on holding lectures and paying tribute to the supporters, bringing together big names, businesspeople and politicians from the State, in the auditorium of the Federation of Industries of the State of Piauí - FIEPI.
+On 15 October, in celebration of the 20th anniversary of the Piauí Que Trabalha program, the broadcaster launched the "Fórum Piauí que Trabalha" event.
+The program focused on holding lectures and paying tribute to supporters, bringing together big names, businesspeople, and politicians from the state in the auditorium of the Federation of Industries of the State of Piauí (FIEPI).

-On March 23, 2010, TV Cidade Verde inaugurated the Digital Auditorium, which was named Estúdio Maria Amélia Tajra, considered one of the largest in the Northeast Region.
+On 23 March 2010, TV Cidade Verde inaugurated a digital auditorium named Estúdio Maria Amélia Tajra, considered one of the largest in the Northeast Region.
 With 600 square meters, it has an area for exhibitions, appropriate acoustics, new dressing rooms, and all the necessary structure for the broadcasts of the pioneering broadcaster.
 The occasion also celebrated the first year of digital broadcasting in the state.
 On that occasion, the Cidade Verde na Copa project was also launched, which took a team from Piauí to follow the World Cup for the first time, with the participation of correspondents Michele Wadja and Herbert Henrique directly from South Africa.
-A special program of the same name was shown on Saturdays, from March 27 to July 10.
+A special program of the same name was shown on Saturdays from 27 March to 10 July.

-On April 21, the Miss Piauí 2010 pageant was presented at 9:30 pm, directly from the Digital Auditorium facilities, which aimed to choose the most beautiful woman in the State of Piauí, the program was presented by César Filho, Liana Aragão and Nelito Marques, lasting three hours, crowning Miss Ipiranga, Lanna Lopes, with the title of Miss Piauí 2010 and Miss Altos, Rayane Sousa, with the title of "Miss dos Internautas" on Portal Cidade Verde.
+On 21 April, the Miss Piauí 2010 pageant was presented at 9:30 pm, directly from the digital auditorium facilities.
+Aimed at choosing the most beautiful woman in the state of Piauí, the program was presented by César Filho, Liana Aragão, and Nelito Marques, lasting three hours.
+It crowned Miss Ipiranga, Lanna Lopes, with the title of Miss Piauí 2010, and Miss Altos, Rayane Sousa, with the title of "Miss dos Internautas" on Portal Cidade Verde.